Botswana and Zimbabwe's World Wonders (7 days)

 Welcome to your Botswana safari

-Explore game drives, night drives, mokoro rides, boat cruises, game walks and fishing.
-You will also get the opportunity to encounter hippos and see the Big Five.
+Enjoy game drives, mokoro rides, boat cruises, game walks and fishing.

 Meals: Full board and activities